Why algae is the new beauty crush

 In terms of antioxidants, the Haematococcus Pluvialis alga produces astaxanthin, which is proven to be 6,000 times more powerful than vitamin C, 770 times stronger than Q10 or 100 times more powerful than vitamin E. As a component in beauty products, the Haematococcus Pluvialis alga is primarily used for anti-ageing and anti-inflammatory applications.

-Algae also have an incredible nutritional effect on the skin and hair; Ascophyllum Nodusum has slimming, regenerative and soothing properties while the multifunctional Enteromorpha Compressa alga is used for its magnesium, phosphorus and zinc.
+Algae also provide nutrients to both the skin and hair; Ascophyllum Nodusum has regenerative and soothing properties while the multifunctional Enteromorpha Compressa algae is used for its magnesium, phosphorus and zinc, which helps calm inflammation.

-One Ocean Beauty use extensively algae and their versatile power in their skincare range.
-The products are sustainably produced, created from marine actives that are not harvested but reproduced in the lab through blue biotechnology.
+One Ocean Beauty uses algae and their versatile power in their skincare range.
+The products are sustainably produced, created from marine actives that are produced in a lab through blue biotechnology rather than harvested.